ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 FTP Client
 ------
 C++, Qt, Websocket, Multithread, *July 2019-August 2019*
-* Implemented client user interface and logics using muilthread and event to ensure the safety of UI thread
+* Implemented client user interface and logics using multi-thread and event to ensure the safety of UI thread
 * Developed download function supporting pause and resume using websocket

 Draw and Guess
 ------
 Kotlin, Android, *January 2019-February 2019*
-* Used MVVM design pattern, updating data by Livedata and databinding
+* Used MVVM design pattern, updating data by Live Data and Data Binding
-* Used ViewModelFactory as the constructer for ViewModel with Paramenters
+* Used ViewModelFactory as the constructor for ViewModel with Parameters

 Convolution Neural Network in Numpy
 ------